tekjoey/website/content/posts/high-availability.md

 # Conclusion
 I have known about load balancing and Virtual IPs for a while now and always kind of assumed it was difficult or complicated to setup.
 I'm glad to see that for simple projects like this, it really wasn't that difficult.
 This gives me the courage to add Virtual IPs to more services in my homelab, such as DNS.

 **Challenge:** Can you configure `haproxy` to not load balance equally?
-Maybe change it from the default of (Ibelive) 50/50 to something like 90/10.
+Maybe change it from the default of (I believe) 50/50 to something like 90/10.
 Or change it to simply failover when one webserver goes down.